wagtail/wagtail/docs/contributing/committing.rst

 You can fix up any small mistakes in the commits, such as typos and formatting, as part of the rebase.
 ``git rebase --interactive`` is an excellent tool for this job.

+Ideally, use this as an opportunity to squash the changes to a few commits, so each commit is making a single meaningful change (and not breaking anything).
+If this is not possible because of the nature of the changes, go with the least ugly.

 .. code-block:: console